-Why AI/ML & Data Science for Biology Biosciences?
+Why AI & Data Science for Biology and Biosciences?

 The next big thing in data science is biology!
-Actually, Computational Synthetic Biology (CSB) sometimes referred to as ‘computational systems biology’ or simply ‘synthetic biology’.
+Actually, Computational Synthetic Biology (CSB) is sometimes referred to as ‘computational systems biology, or simply ‘synthetic biology’.

 From the biological researcher’s perspective, CSB broadly refers to the design and fabrication (building) of biological components and systems that don’t already exist in the natural world or to the redesign and fabrication of existing biological systems.

-To the data scientist and particularly the start-up world CSB is a newly emerging field that will capitalize on advances in deep learning (use of computer programs to predict some biological events).
+To the data scientist and particularly the start-up world, CSB is a newly emerging field.
+It will capitalize on advances in deep learning (use of computer programs to predict some biological events).